 The products were cooked in a Redmond, Wash., restaurant and sold to the general public.
 The products were produced using bread crumbs that came from a vendor who listed wheat, soy and milk on the label.
 Although the label for the bangers listed wheat and soy, it did not list milk as an ingredient.
 The products were produced on March 17, 2014, March 24, 2014, May 5, 2014, June 2, 2014, June 30, 2014, July 15, 2014, July 29, 2014, August 26, 2014 and September 8, 2014.
 The products’ package codes are also its production dates.
 The products bear the establishment number “Est. 6267” inside the USDA mark of inspection, and have a 6-month shelf life.

 The problem was discovered by an FSIS inspector who saw that the products were incorrectly labeled.

-FSIS and the company have received no reports of illnesses associated with > consumption of these products.
-Anyone concerned about an illness should contact > a healthcare provider.
+FSIS and the company have received no reports of adverse reactions due to consumption of these products.
+Anyone concerned about a reaction should contact a healthcare provider.

 FSIS routinely conducts recall effectiveness checks to ensure that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Consumers and media with questions about the recall should contact Robert Petschl at (206) 612-7559 or via email at email@example.com.